hudson-and-thames/arbitragelab/docs/source/copula_approach/partner_selection.rst

 This module will focus on the various Partner Selection procedures and their implementations, as described in the paper.
 For every stock in the S&P 500, a partner triple is identified based on adequate measures of association.
-The following four partner selection approaches are implemented :
+The following four partner selection approaches are implemented:

 - Traditional Approach - baseline approach where the high dimensional relation between the four stocks is approximated by their pairwise bivariate correlations via Spearman’s :math:`\rho`;